psyunix/resume/README.md

 # Résumé

 ### About
-It is my simple resume made with HTML, CSS, JS using JSON data.
+Simple résumé site built with vanilla HTML, CSS, and JavaScript using a single data object.

-HTML is used for making the initial block structure of the page with some simple data, CSS is used for giving some style to the page, and JS is used to create small UI components dynamically and fill the data into the page.
-All the data about details related to the user is stored as a JSON object in a JS file.
+HTML defines the initial structure; CSS provides styling; JavaScript converts structured data into DOM fragments (progressively enhancing the static layout).
+All profile content lives inside `data/profile.js` as a plain JS object (`profileData`).

 ### Getting Started